 MCP Client: Connects to and manages MCP server connections

-Local + Cloud Tools: 60+ tools for filesystem, terminal, CMS, agents, and more
+Local + Cloud Tools: Filesystem, terminal, CMS, agents, and more

 Workspace Context: Provides workspace information to MCP servers